 We’re not accustomed to hurricanes here in the Northeast part of the United States and neither are our backyard chickens.
-With the forecast calling for Hurricane Irene to pay us a visit, I took a crash-course in hurricane preparedness while we waited and thought I would share what I learned.
-Take care of those backyard pets and stay safe folks.
+With the forecast calling for Hurricane Irene to pay us a visit, I took a crash-course in hurricane preparedness while we waited and thought I would share what I learned about preparing for hurricanes with backyard chickens.

 This is Irene's projected path as I type this.
 It's not looking good for us at 2pm on Sunday.

 WHAT IS A HURRICANE AND WHAT ARE THE HAZARDS?

 A hurricane is a type of tropical cyclone, which is a generic term for a low pressure system that generally forms in the tropics.
 The cyclone is accompanied by thunderstorms and, in the Northern Hemisphere, a counter-clockwise circulation of winds near the earth's surface.
 The main hazards associated with hurricanes are storm surge, high winds, heavy rain, and flooding, as well as tornadoes.

 A storm surge is a large dome of water, 50 to 100 miles wide, that sweeps across the coastline near where a hurricane makes landfall.
 It can be more than 15 feet deep at its peak.
 The surge of high water topped by waves is devastating.
 Along the coast, storm surge is the greatest threat to life and property.

 Hurricane winds not only damage structures, but the barrage of debris they carry is quite dangerous to anyone caught out in them.
 Damaging winds begin well before the hurricane eye makes landfall.

 Tropical cyclones frequently produce huge amounts of rain, and flooding can be a significant problem, particularly for inland communities.
 A typical hurricane brings at least 6 to 12 inches of rainfall to the area it crosses.